The Secaucus Home News, a weekly newspaper that launched in 1910, published its final issue this week, a former reporter has confirmed.

 The program will include presentations by medical experts about how to better manage congestive heart failure or chronic obstructive pulmonary disease.
 A free, healthy lunch will be included.

 Register at email@example.com or Nancy.firstname.lastname@example.org.

 The event will be held at Christ Hospital, 176 Palisade Ave., Jersey City.

 Correction from previous Secaucus Reporter edition

 The previous Secaucus Reporter reported that Councilman Robert Costantino did not appear at his previously scheduled Nov.
 9 court date in Kearny Municipal Court, stemming from charges connected to a vehicle incident in September.
-However, Mr. Costantino made a delayed appearance that day.
+However, Mr. Costantino made an appearance that day.
 We apologize for the error.